tokio-rs/website/content/docs/getting-started/hello-world.md

 Returned futures and streams are lazy, i.e., no work is performed when calling the combinator.
-Instead, once all the asynchronous steps are sequenced, the final `Future` (representing the task) is spawned on an executor.
+Instead, once all the asynchronous steps are sequenced, the final `Future` (representing the task) is "spawned".
 This is when the work that was previously defined starts getting run.

 We will be digging into futures and streams later on.

-# Spawning the task
+# Running the server

+So far we have a future representing the work to be done by our server, but we need a way to spawn (i.e., run) that work.
+We need an executor.

 Executors are responsible for scheduling asynchronous tasks, driving them to completion.
 There are a number of executor implementations to choose from, each have